Variations of the TNG Desktop Monitor

 1.11 Generations: black variant

-In "Generations" we can make out the black monitor on two occasions, in Picard's quarters and in his ready room.
+In "Generations", we can make out the black monitor on two occasions, in Picard's ready room and later in his quarters.
 The power pack is still in place.
 Its rear side was modified though, as the four stripes were replaced with four frames placed side by side, a big one on the left and a small one on the right.
 Inside the big frame we can see a standard door label, of the kind with usually illegible in-jokes.

 This is the last appearance of the TNG Federation monitor.
 DS9 and Voyager both have their own monitor designs.
 But the TNG model will be frequently resurrected to act as alien monitors.

 Brown variant One TNG monitor was an item in Christie's big Trek auction in 2006.
 The catalogue says about the prop:

 "One prop computer with nonfunctional backlit screen and swivel base - 10x10 in. - this prop was originally painted black and used in the Enterprise-D sets in Star Trek: The Next Generation, it was later repainted and reused for use on a variety of alien ship sets in Star Trek: The Next Generation and Star Trek Voyager.
 This is the only known surviving Enterprise-D desktop computermonitor prop.
 In its original form, it was highly-recognizable [sic] part of the look of Star Trek: The Next Generation."

 We could not find this very monitor (provided the color is authentic) in any episode so far.
 As it is only painted brown and not otherwise modified, we assume that it is not any of the following alien variants.